I’m going to say something.

 Mrs. Thompson scared the shit out us.
 It was all a misuse of language to her.
 Today, she’d be the subject of laughter because her thumbs would get tangled up writing correct text messages.
 Imagine if she came upon gonna?

 Would I be like Mrs. Thompson?
 Would I scratch red pencil all over a student’s paper because they wrote gonna?
-Or use the red mark-up tool in Word?
+Or use the red mark-up tool on my computer?
 Maybe I would.

 But it wouldn’t make any difference.
 Gonna is out there.
-It’s with us like websites are with us.
-It’s just the way it is.
+It’s like a website , just a part of who we are.
+A modernism.

 I’m going to complain about writing gonna even if nobody cares or listens.
 I’m going to be old-fashioned.
 I’m going to write like it’s the 20th century.